santhosh1196/Youtube_Data_Harvesting/README.md

 Explanation To Do Execute The Project*

-Step 1: We will fetch data like Channel Id, Channel Name, Playlist, Video Id from the Youtube data API console.
+Step 1: We will fetch datas like Channel Details, Video Details, Comment Details from the Youtube data API console.
+        the flow of getting data --> Channel Details -->Channel ID --> Playlist ID --> Video Ids --> Video Details of each video
+                                                                                                 --> Comment Details of each video

 Step2: Create a database in MongoDB to store the collected data as data lake.

 Step3: Migration of data from data lake to Postgresql for efficient querying and analysis by creating tables in SQL warehouse.